amills25/MindReader/pseudocode.md

   * make text or button visible on a given page

 * randomSym()
-  * create symbol string
+  * create empty symbol string
-  * gives us a random symbol for every n%9=0
+  * create random num for div by 9
+  * for loop
+  * nested if for what is div by 9 or not
+  * set yourSym = random number we made above
   * returns a string

 ### END